MetaSys-LISBP/IsoCor/README.md

 configured on your computer, we recommend that you follow the instructions from [Anaconda](https://www.anaconda.com/download/).

-Then, just type in a terminal:
+Then, open a terminal (e.g. run *Anaconda Prompt* if you have installed Anaconda) and type:

 ```bash
 pip install isocor